andrewrlee/github-thrift-client-server/README.md

    * `./configure` ensuring that java support is enabled (depends on java 1.7+ and ant).
    * `make && make install`

 2.)
-Ensure thrift executable is on the path.
+Ensure the `thrift` executable is on the path.

 3.) run `lein jar` to generate the class files from thrift definitions.